DV

 What is the difference between EEM, IEMG, VWO?

-EEM (iShares MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Index with an index strategy, issued by BlackRock.
-IEMG (iShares Core MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Investable Market Index with an index strategy, issued by BlackRock.
-VWO (Vanguard FTSE Emerging Markets ETF) tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international strategy, issued by Vanguard.
+EEM (iShares MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Index with an index approach, issued by iShares.
+IEMG (iShares Core MSCI Emerging Markets ETF) tracks MSCI Emerging Markets Investable Market Index with an index approach, issued by iShares.
+VWO (Vanguard FTSE Emerging Markets ETF) tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach, issued by Vanguard.

 Can I hold EEM, IEMG, VWO together?